taalendigitaal/bootstrap-passwordstrength/OPTIONS.md

   An array of strings.
 A list of banned words for the zxcvbn library.
 This option will be ignored if zxcvbn is not being used.

+* __events__: `["keyup", "change", "paste"]` (Array)

+  An array of strings.
+A list of the event names the plugin is going to listen to.
+Customize this option to deal with iOS 9 keyup bug.

 * __debug__:

   Default: `false` (Boolean)